Country dossier

 Technical standards and conformance

-For accessibility statements — required under both WAD (ZEU Art.
-58b) and the EAA-amended ZHU — the Commission's Implementing Decision (EU) 2018/1523 model is followed verbatim in the public-sector context.
+For accessibility statements — required under WAD (ZEU Art.
+58b) — the Commission's Implementing Decision (EU) 2018/1523 model is followed verbatim in the public-sector context.
 The private-sector accessibility-information requirement under the EAA is lighter: a structured "information for consumers" notice, in plain language, covering how the product or service was made accessible, where to direct accessibility complaints, and which conformance standard was used as a basis.

 Penalties — the full exposure stack